gazzola/master_degree_msc/README.md

 ## Documents
 - Dissertation (Folder)
-  - Web Search Engine for OERs using metadata, integration schemas and provenance of data
+  - Web Search Engine for OERs using metadata, integration schema database and provenance of data Web

 - Article (Folder)
   - Article Original of Dissertation